flast101/HTB-writeups/sauna/index.md

 Please note that we could try several naming conventions.

-Now, a lot of tools from **`[Impacket](https://github.com/SecureAuthCorp/impacket)`** can be helpful.
+Now, a lot of tools from **[Impacket](https://github.com/SecureAuthCorp/impacket)** can be helpful.
 You will find more information about its tools here : [Impacket tools](https://www.secureauth.com/labs/open-source-tools/impacket).

-You can also have a look at what we have:
+You can also have a look at what we have.
+Each python script in **`Impacket`** includes a description:
 ~~~
 root@kali:~# ls /usr/share/doc/python3-impacket/examples/
 addcomputer.py     getTGT.py         netview.py            reg.py          sniff.py